Heterogeneous Multi-Tier Networks: Improper Signaling For Joint Rate-Energy Optimization: System Model

 \section{System Model}

 In this paper, we consider a cellular network as shown in Fig.~\ref{fig:SysModelAll} in which a base-station equipped with $N$ antennas is serving a set of $K$ cellular users.
 This network operates in a half-duplex mode, i.e., the uplink and downlink operation is performed in successive time instances.
 In order to overcome the limitations of their local battery supplies, the cellular users are equipped with energy-harvesting (EH) receiver chains.
 Those receiver chains capture the energy of the RF signals in their environment.
-Further, in this cell two additional D2D users are deployed, which exchange data in an underlay cognitive mode,~\cite{Ying2011},~\cite{Geir2008},~\cite{Devroye2006}.
-This exchange is performed in a full-duplex mode, i.e., the D2D users are able to receive and transmit at the time within the same frequency band.
+Furthermore, in this cell several pairs of D2D users are deployed, which exchange data in a full-duplex mode, i.e., the D2D users are able to receive and transmit at the time within the same frequency band.
 Here, we follow the design proposed and utilized in~\cite{Gorokhov2004},~\cite{Gore2002}, in which a full-duplex node is using a subset $M$ of its antennas for transmission and the remaining ones for reception.
 Similar to the cellular users, the D2D users are equipped with EH receiver chains.

-Now, let the set of cellular users be denoted as $\mathcal{C}$.
-For convenience, we define the set of the two D2D users as $\mathcal{D}$.
-Then, the channel input-output relationships at each time instant (we skip the time index for simplicity) are given by

-where $y_{k}$ and $z_{j}$ denote the received signals at the $k^{th}$ cellular user and at $j^{th}$ D2D user, respectively.
-Furthermore, the transmitter noise is expressed by ${\bf e}\in\mathbb{C}^{ M \times 1}$.
-Transmitter noise appears mainly due to the limited transmitter dynamic range (DR).